Open-MBEE/exec-ve/README.md

   "ems": "hostnameurl"
 }
 ```
-6. In the angular-mms directory, run:
+6. In the angular-mms directory, run. . .
-  * _grunt_ :  to build and bundle the app in development mode.
-The final artifact will be available in the dist folder.
+* . . .to build and bundle the app in development mode.
+The final artifact will be available in the dist folder:

+      grunt

-  * _grunt release-build_ :  to build and bundle the app in production mode.
-The final artifact will be available in the dist folder.
+* . . .to build and bundle the app in production mode.
+The final artifact will be available in the dist folder:

+      grunt release-build

-  * _grunt server_ : to build and bundle the app in development mode.
+* . . .to build and bundle the app in development mode.
 This will also launch a web server at localhost:9000 for serving static resources from dist folder and a proxy server for any other resources with path starting with /alfresco.
 This allows us to test with real service endpoints defined in `angular-mms-grunt-servers.json`.
-The default server is opencaeuat.
+The default server is opencaeuat:

+      grunt server

-  * _grunt server:a_ : "a" is the key from the angular-mms-grunt-servers.json.
-Its value is the server's base url that you would like the proxy to forward requests to.
+* . . .to build a proxied service.  "hostnameurl" is the key from the angular-mms-grunt-servers.json.
+Its value is the server's base url that you would like the proxy to forward requests to:

+      grunt server:hostnameurl

-  * _grunt release_ : to build and bundle the app in production mode as well as launching a web server locally and a proxy.
+* . . .to build and bundle the app in production mode as well as launching a web server locally and a proxy:

+      grunt release

-  * _grunt release:a_ : same thing as above but with a different server's url that you want.
-Make sure that "a" exists in the angular-mms-grunt-servers.json.
+* . . .to builid and bundle the app in production mode as well as launching a webserver locally and a psroxy, where the server url pertains to a different url you want.
+Make sure that "hostnameurl" exists in the angular-mms-grunt-servers.json:

+      grunt release:hostnameurl

-  * _grunt deploy_ : to build and bundle the app in production modes, generate documentation and publish the final artifact to Artifactory.
+* . . .to build and bundle the app in production modes, generate documentation and publish the final artifact to Artifactory:

+      grunt deploy

-  * _grunt test_ : to run unit tests
+* . . .to run unit tests:

+      grunt test

 For more information, please consult the Gruntfile.js and the links at the bottom.